Kaleb99jOfficial/Community-Officer-Ped/README.md

 # Community-Officer-Ped
 Community Police Officer ped for State of Pennsylvania Roleplay, released to you!

 State of Pennsylvania Roleplay has shut down after a major hosting error that we could not recover from.
-We retain all copyrights to SPRP-Owned content.

 This includes hat, uniform, kevlar vest, reflective vest, and pants.